 Particularly with the growing number of data privacy regulations, it’s important to carefully establish your own business’ philosophy to balance customer experience, business convenience, and security.

 “Always keep your customers’ critical data separate from other information by segmenting your network.
 Deploy firewalls and conduct audits to ensure that all of your security measures are functioning the way they are supposed to.”

 Security is a continuous cat-and-mouse game.
 Attackers identify vulnerabilities; software engineers patch them.
 If you are using a SaaS ecommerce platform like BigCommerce, updates to your software are taken care of automatically.
-But with on-premises ecommerce solutions, your business is responsible for implementing any updates , bug fixes, or vulnerability patches to the software that powers your store.
+With on-premises ecommerce solutions, however, your business is responsible for implementing any updates, bug fixes, or vulnerability patches to the software that powers your store.

 “With our previous ecommerce platform, there were ongoing security updates that we had to manually install which would always “break” something else.
 We had to create a secondary sandbox site to test security updates prior to uploading to our live site.
 As you can imagine, this was not ideal.”

 Secure HTTPS hosting, which requires an SSL certificate, will help secure your website.
-It’s also a boon for your marketing department, because Google penalizes websites with HTTP in organic search rankings.
+It’s also a boon for your marketing department because Google penalises websites with HTTP in organic search rankings.
 HTTPS sends a positive trust signal to your shoppers — particularly the digitally savvy.